oliver-sanders/cylc-textmate-grammar/README.md

 If you're using an editor listed above, follow the link next to it for instructions.
 If not, check [cylc/cylc-flow/issues/2752](https://github.com/cylc/cylc-flow/issues/2752) for support.

+## Copyright and Terms of Use

+Copyright (C) 2008-<span actions:bind='current-year'>2021</span> NIWA & British Crown (Met Office) & Contributors.

+Cylc is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Cylc is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Cylc.
+If not, see [GNU licenses](http://www.gnu.org/licenses/).

 ## Contributing

 **Note:** the `cylc.tmLanguage.json` file is generated from the JavaScript file(s) in `src/`.
 Contributors should edit the JavaScript files, **not** the JSON file; the JSON file should only be generated using the build script (using [node](https://nodejs.org/en/)).